Breaking in through walls, bombing hallways, demolishing buildings – the definition of a fun-packed game is an architect’s worst nightmare!

 Anno 2205 by Blue Byte Mainz

-With Anno 2205, you step foot into a futuristic world that is committed to build and progress consistently.
-You can reign the world and plan strategies to develop wealth and prosperity – all of which are just economic simulation at its best.
+With Anno 2205, you step foot into a futuristic world that is committed to building and progressing consistently.
+You can reign the world and plan strategies to develop wealth and prosperity – all of which are just economic simulations at its best.
 As a bonus, the cyberpunk design and ultra-modern architecture will get you hooked.

 Although our previous pick gives you a good taste of how it feels to conquer the earth, Imagine Earth by Serious Brothers is simply out of the world (pun intended).
 Yes, Imagine Earth revolves around departing from Earth to colonize planets that are far away.

 In this outstanding simulation, you can engage in intergalactic trade.
-You’re allowed to create an infrastructure to develop the colonies, and combat against the foes to safeguards the establishments from damage.
+You’re allowed to create an infrastructure to develop the colonies and combat against the foes to safeguard the establishments from damage.
 Sounds fun, doesn’t it?